 Senior Suites are best for families (sleeping four), with a private master bedroom (kingsize bed) and a smaller room for two children (comfy sofabed/s).
 The open-plan Junior Suite is ideal for a couple on a longer stay, or with one child, with some great sunset views from their balconies.

-The huge Alas Suite is aimed at honeymooners or families wanting more space: there's a big terrace for all-day sunbathing and candlelit dinners under the stars.
+The huge Executive Suite is aimed at honeymooners or families wanting more space: there's a big terrace for all-day sunbathing and candlelit dinners under the stars.
+The Alas Suite offers the same luxurious space, but with a bathtub rather than a shower, for an added touch of romance.
+Both Suites have outdoor Jacuzzis.

 Expect safe contemporary styling in a neutral olive-grey palette, with colour from orange balcony chairs or red washbasins.
 There's plenty of light from big sea-facing windows (except Eco rooms); light sleepers can request blackout blinds.